input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

   updateWallet: [Function] }
 ~~~

 This will load and show all functions that can be run from from this library to interact with the wallet.
-For example, to fetch all available wallets we can do:
+For example, to fetch all available wallets, we can do:

 ~~~bash
 > api.getWallets().then(console.log).catch(console.log)